Better breakfast, better start: belairdirect teams up with Breakfast Club of Canada

 That’s a lot of toast, cereal and milk!

-Going beyond the partnership, belairdirect wanted to make a difference first-hand in the lives of children participating in the Breakfast Club programs, so they have been working with the Club to develop a national volunteer program.
-This fall, each belairdirect office across the country, will build a relationship with a local program in the form of an “Adopt-a-Club” model and actively volunteer over the course of the school year.
+Going beyond the partnership, belairdirect wanted to make a difference first-hand in the lives of children participating in the Breakfast Club programs, so they worked with the Club to develop a national volunteer program.
+As of this fall, each belairdirect office has developed a relationship with a local program and has “Adopted-a-Club” where employees volunteer in nine schools across the country.

 Confronted with the surprising statistic that one in five Canadian children live in poverty, we decided to focus our efforts here.
 Giving is a two-way street and helping in our communities is part of who we are as an organization.
 “Our goal with this partnership is to contribute to improving the lives of Canadian children and relieve some of the pressure on their families.
 Breakfast may not end poverty, but it’s a powerful step forward in ensuring Canadian youth are given equal opportunities to reach their full potential and succeed in our communities”, said Jennifer Beck, Senior Consultant, External Communications, belairdirect.